-iNetwork brings together local authorities, police, fire, health, housing and voluntary sector organisations across the North and Midlands to support innovation and the transformation of local public services.
-It is chaired by the Chief Executive of the Council, who act as accountable body. iNetwork charges membership fees in order to sustain the partnership and deliver set outcomes.
-During 2019/20, in partnership with iStandUK, it also facilitated the delivery of national programmes for Government.
-The 2019/20 balance will be carried forward into 2020/21.
+iNetwork is a partnership that brings together local authorities, police, fire, health, housing and voluntary sector organisations across the North to support innovation and the transformation of local public services.
+It is chaired by the Chief Executive of the Council, who acts as the accountable body. iNetwork charges membership and service fees in order to sustain the partnership and deliver set outcomes.
+The 2020/21 balance will be carried forward into 2021/22.